chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/test.md

 ## Merge changes

-When we’ve finished reviewing, we’re ready to merge UI changes with confidence --knowing that updates won’t accidentally introduce bugs.
+When we’ve finished reviewing, we’re ready to merge UI changes with confidence--knowing that updates won’t accidentally introduce bugs.
 If you like the new `red` background, then accept the changes.
 If not, revert to the previous state.

 ![Changes ready to be merged](/intro-to-storybook/chromatic-review-finished.png)